Voting Rights, Markov Chains, and Optimization by Short Bursts: Conclusion

 \section{Conclusion}

 We close with a summary of our findings, a discussion of limitations, and ideas for future work.
-We have introduced an alternative to biased random walks for exploring the state space of a Markov chain to find states that are outliers in some summary statistic.
+We have introduced an alternative to biased random walks for exploring the state space of a Markov chain to find states that are \oes with regard to some summary statistic.
 We have shown that this method, called {\em short bursts}, outperforms both unbiased and biased random walks in a practical use case: finding political districting plans with a large number of majority-minority districts.
-Finally, we explored simpler models, with both rigorous and empirical methods, to find possible justifications for the performance of short bursts in our empirical setting.
+In this application setting, a wide range of values for the burst length parameter leads to an improvement over biased random walks, suggesting the success of the method is robust with regard to the choice of the burst length parameter.
+Finally, we explored simpler models, with both rigorous and empirical methods, to find possible explanations for the strong performance of short bursts in our empirical setting.